ActivitySim/activitysim/_sources/core.rst.txt

 Inject
 ~~~~~~

-Wrap orca class to make it easier to track and manage interaction with the data pipeline.
+Wrap ORCA class to make it easier to track and manage interaction with the data pipeline.

 API
 ^^^